atablash/salgo-accessors-old/README.md

 Performance
 ===========

-It's not some Python library - I know your needs.
+It's not a Python library - I know your needs.

 Although there's plenty of fancy accessor machinery that definitely works slow in debug mode, the good news is that most of this stuff gets optimized out quite nicely.

 Salgo is developed under *g++ 7.2.0*.
 It optimizes out accessors slightly better than *clang 5.0.1*.
 At least with the default *CMake* compiler flags for *Release*.
-You might like to experiment with compiler flags a bit more and let me know.
+You might want to experiment with compiler flags a bit more and let me know.

 Surprisingly, a `std::vector<int>` wrapped in a `salgo::Dense_Map<int>` (without `ERASABLE` flag) is faster than a regular `std::vector<int>` by 31%.
 Check the `Vector_dense_map_noerase` test.
 How is this possible?
 I don't know, I haven't inspected this further, but you're welcome to investigate and let me know.